cneal05/Engineering3_CodeAssignments/README.md

 [Image credit goes to Lucy G.](https://github.com/lgray52/CircuitPython)
 ### Reflection
-This assignment was not the hardest after i figured out the right equations for the rgb settings, then it was pretty simple from there on.
-The RGB equations were given to us as part of the assignment, so all i had to do was plug those equations in for the right values of RG and B, and also understand what those equations were actually doing.
+This assignment required me to use the right equations for the rgb settings that made the neopixel change colors on a gradient.
+The RGB equations [are explained really well, here](https://circuitpython.readthedocs.io/projects/simpleio/en/latest/api.html#simpleio.map_range) to us as part of the assignment, so all i had to do was plug those equations in for the right values of RG and B, and also understand what those equations were actually doing.
+Another thing that was useful for this assignment was remembering the right order for RGB, for the future remember it is NOT Ruth Bader Ginsburg, it is R G B.

 ## CircuitPython_PhotoInterupter